Earth Notes: On Building a New Efficient Home in (the South of) EnglandUpdated 2019-04-17 15:09 GMT

 Warehome: Grand Designs 2017/10/26 featured Passivhaus, including my favourite Sunamp heat storage, and coming soon is a link to Sunamp's blog ("Grand Designs: Energy from just 6 lightbulbs heats this Self build London home")...

 The house has one Sunamp Heat Battery in the kitchen to provide instant hot water.
 A second in the basement with an expansion unit.
 There is a third Sunamp unit and small pressurised circuit to feed two towel rails in the bathroom and en-suite.
-The batteries run on Economy 7 tariff, charging overnight at lower cost.
+The batteries run on Economy 7 tariff.
+They charge overnight at lower cost.

 Also see this 2017 build in the Passive House Database.